-While the exact circumstances vary by state, in most cases the answer is yes -- filing for bankruptcy can assist you in getting your vehicle back.
-The key is to act quickly and to know exactly what you need to do in order to make this happen.
+If you've had your vehicle repossessed because you haven't kept up with the payments, you might wonder if you can get your car back by filing for bankruptcy.
+While the exact circumstances vary by state, in most cases, the answer is yes—filing for bankruptcy can assist you in getting your vehicle back.
+The key is to act quickly and to know what you need to do to make this happen.

 Keep in mind, however, that if you have significant nonexempt equity in your car (most folks with car loans don't), then the bankruptcy trustee is entitled to sell your car and distribute the proceeds to your creditors.
 To learn more about this, see Bankruptcy Exemptions -- What Do I Keep When I File for Bankruptcy?

 If your car was repossessed before you filed for bankruptcy, you might be able to get the car back by filing for bankruptcy.
 But you must act quickly.
 Generally, once the car is auctioned, you won't get it back.
 The time period between repossession and auction sale varies by state but is often around ten days.